Best Rechargeable Flashlights

 Good luck finding much wrong with this next model.
 In addition to sporting impressive specifications, the SR52-UT is also built like a beast with hard anodized aluminum.Read more

 Olight designed their SR52-UT model with three different brightness levels (plus a strobe mode).
 The modes include low, medium and high.
+As for comfort, not only does the texture allow you to grip this easier but the body is designed to allow for enhanced heat dissipation (for better breathability).

 As with many other top-end flashlights in the world, this utilizes a hard anodized aluminum body that will resist chipping and scratching.